Correlation Between Banco Santander and Nomura Holdings

 Pair Corralation between Banco Santander and Nomura Holdings

-Given the investment horizon of 90 days Banco Santander Brasil is expected to under-perform the Nomura Holdings.
-But the stock apears to be less risky and, when comparing its historical volatility, Banco Santander Brasil is 1.04 times less risky than Nomura Holdings.
-The stock trades about -0.06 of its potential returns per unit of risk.
-The Nomura Holdings ADR is currently generating about 0.0 of returns per unit of risk over similar time horizon.
-If you would invest 648.00 in Nomura Holdings ADR on December 2, 2024 and sell it today you would lose (4.00) from holding Nomura Holdings ADR or give up 0.62% of portfolio value over 90 days.
+Given the investment horizon of 90 days Banco Santander Brasil is expected to generate 1.1 times more return on investment than Nomura Holdings.
+However, Banco Santander is 1.1 times more volatile than Nomura Holdings ADR.
+It trades about 0.18 of its potential returns per unit of risk.
+Nomura Holdings ADR is currently generating about 0.11 per unit of risk.
+If you would invest 387.00 in Banco Santander Brasil on December 27, 2024 and sell it today you would earn a total of 94.00 from holding Banco Santander Brasil or generate 24.29% return on investment over 90 days.

 Time Period | 3 Months [change] |